Credit Suisse boss delivers blow to costly London

 STAFF RELOCATION

-Property prices around Canary Wharf, whose parent Songbird Estates succumbed earlier this year to an offer from Qatar Investment Authority and Brookfield Property Partners (BPY.N), have risen 27 percent since early 2013, versus a 10 percent rise across prime central London, according to an index from property company Knight Frank.
+Property prices around Canary Wharf, whose parent Songbird Estates succumbed earlier this year to an offer from Qatar Investment Authority and Brookfield Property Partners, have risen 27 percent since early 2013, versus a 10 percent rise across prime central London, according to an index from property company Knight Frank.

-Prime office space in Warsaw, one city where Thiam might look to relocate staff, costs around 270 euros ($306) per square meter, compared with around 670 euros in Canary Wharf, according to Savills (SVS.L), another property group.
+Prime office space in Warsaw, one city where Thiam might look to relocate staff, costs around 270 euros ($306) per square metre, compared with around 670 euros in Canary Wharf, according to Savills, another property group.

 Credit Suisse also aims to consolidate its London estate, which includes five locations across the city, by sub-letting some sites as well as offshoring staff.